-On September 26, 2002, the Le Joola a Senegalese ferry capsized about 35km of the Gambian coast.
-It had been carrying 1,863 people, three times the number of passengers that was legally permitted on the vessel.
+On September 26, 2002, the Le Joola, a Senegalese ferry capsized about 35km of the Gambian coast.
+It had been carrying 1,863 people, more than three times the number of passengers that was legally permitted on the vessel.

 It was a blow to Senegal, a disaster greater than the Titanic yet even right here in Africa, it is rarely remembered.
-The Titanic sunk almost 105 years ago while Le Joola sunk just 15 years ago.
+This despite the fact that the Titanic sunk almost 105 years ago while Le Joola sunk just 15 years ago.

-The ferry linked Ziguinchor – the capital of Casamance – to Dakar and so many of the victims came from the Casamance region; the whole of Senegal was traumatized.
+- The ferry linked Ziguinchor – the capital of Casamance – to Dakar and so many of the victims of the disaster came from the Casamance region; the whole of Senegal was traumatized.

 As mentioned previously, Le Joola was 35 km off the Gambian coast when it capsized but it was about 11 hours away from the coast where it was only permitted to be a maximum of 6 hours away from the coast and licensed to carry no more than 535 passengers.